jonnor/ESC-CNN-microcontroller/report/report.md

 Of the models compared it looks like the Strided-DS family of models give the highest accuracy relative to model compute requirements.
 The largest model, Strided-DS-24, was able to achieve near Baseline performance while utilizing 12x less CPU.
-The CPU usage of this model is 11%, well within the 50% set as a requirement, allowing the microcontroller to sleep for up to 80% of the time even when classifications are performed for every 720 ms window (real-time).
+The CPU usage of this model is 11%, well within the 50% set as a requirement.
+The fact that speedup (12x) was not linear with the MACC reduction (21.5x) highlights the importance of measuring execution time on a real device.

-The smaller models (with 20,16,12 filters) in the family with less compute requirements had correspondingly lower accuracies, suggesting that a tradeoff between model requirements and performance is possible.
+The smaller models (with 20,16,12 filters) in the Strided-DS family with less compute requirements had correspondingly ower accuracies.
+This suggests that a the tradeoff between model complexity and performance can be adjusted.
 The Strided-DS-3x3 variation with 4 layers with 3x3 convolutions instead was close in performance to the Strided-DS models with 3 layers of 5x5.
 This could be investigated closer, there may exist variations on this 3x3 model